 We often ask God to give us what we want when we want it.
 That’s a prayer life, right?
 We see others getting many things.
 Blessings that we’ve asked for and we know we deserve just as much… or even half as much as they do.
 Feeling angry for what we don’t have.
-That’s when jealousy and bitterness creeps in.
+That’s when jealousy and bitterness creep in.

 I am here to say, I have been there.
 I’ve looked at others with their loving, supportive, healthy, extended family – something that I’ve always wanted and prayed for – and it hurts my heart that I don’t have that.
 The few relatives that are still living, are more concerned for themselves, their addictions, or aren’t safe to be around.
 Most days I feel very unlucky in the family department.
 I was born the youngest of 8 yet I’m alone.
 Generational curses threaten to steal my joy, for sure.

 But in this life, especially after divorce, I want to become better, not bitter.
 I’ve seen others in my family become that way.
 Stopping the cycle and being healthy takes work.
 The road to bitterness is easy and the world will tell me that it’s okay.
 But bitterness will only hurt the heart.
 It doesn’t lead to a thriving life after divorce.

 Bitterness is measuring your life against the life of others.
 Keeping a scoreboard and focusing on measuring the success of others against your own.
 Looking at the unfair advantages that others seem to have without seeing where they may have struggled or had their own troubles.

 Bitterness is not being happy when you see another person succeed.
 Or worse trying to sabotage someone’s life so that things don’t go well for them.
 It’s hard to admit if that is you.

 God’s healing includes moving away from old thinking, and the world of keeping grudges.
 He wants you to move past that… to something way better.
 He wants you to live in peace.

 Don’t allow your feelings to control you and steal your joy.